chen42/slides/antiviral.md

 	* Has been used as [salvage therapy](https://www.ncbi.nlm.nih.gov/PubMed/16964823) for multi-drug resistant HIV
 * <a href="#/adverse">Adverse effects</a>
 	* Renal failure or dysfunction
-	* Seizure, depression, confusion, and anxiety (high CSF/plasma ratio)i
+	* Seizure, depression, confusion, and anxiety (high CSF/plasma ratio)
   * one marrow suppression
 	* Nausea, vomiting, and fatigue